What is the S.T.E.P.S. Program®?

 For example, unscientific modalities such as “applied kinesiology” and “homeopathy” are repeatedly debunked in double-blind, placebo-controlled studies as being no more effective than placebo.
 Yet, despite overwhelming evidence that these modalities are neither effective nor rational, they persist.

 Professional licensing laws help identify who is a qualified practitioner and who is not.
-Individuals who lack the objective accredited education, experience, and examination demonstrating their competency are not qualified for licensure.
+Individuals who lack the objective accredited education, clinical experience, examination, and ongoing continuing education demonstrating their competency are not qualified for licensure.

 Didn’t see your question?